If I Believe, Why Do I Doubt?

 If you are searching for truth, come inside.

 II.
-Five Ways to Move from Doubt to Faith
+Seven Ways to Move from Doubt to Faith

 Doubt is not sinful but it can be dangerous.
 It can also be a spur to enormous spiritual growth.
 It’s what you do with your doubt that matters.
-Here are five suggestions about how to handle your doubt.
+Here are seven simple suggestions about how to handle your doubt.

+That’s what the father did in Mark 9.
 That’s what John the Baptist did.
+And in a way, that’s what Thomas did also.
+He plainly stated why he could not and would not believe until he saw the evidence for himself.
 God is not fragile.
 He can handle your doubts, your fears, your worries, and all your unanswered questions.
 He’s a big God.
 He runs the universe without any help.
 Your doubts won’t upset him.
 Tell him your doubts, cry out and ask for his help.
 And don’t fight the battle alone.
 Go to a Christian friend, a pastor, an elder, a deacon, anyone with a strong faith and godly insight.
 Ask them to walk with you as you face your doubts honestly.

-Several years ago woman came up to greet me after the morning worship service.
-“You probably won’t remember this,” she said, and proceeded to tell me a story that, in fact, I did not recall.
-Some months earlier she happened to see while she was going through a very painful divorce.
-She briefly told me the story and said that she felt like she was losing her faith.
-On the spur of the moment, I replied, “That’s fine.
+A few weeks ago, a woman in our congregation came up to greet me after the service.
+She said, “You probably won’t remember this,” and proceeded to tell me a story that, in fact, I did not recall.
+Some time ago she was going through an extremely difficult time that related to a very painful divorce.
+In the midst of it all, she saw me, briefly told me the story, and said that she felt like she was losing her faith.
+On the spur of the moment, I looked at her and said, “That’s fine.
 I’ve got plenty.
 You can borrow some of mine.”
 I said it and then forgot about it.
 But when the woman recounted the story, she told me how much that had helped her.
 She had indeed “borrowed” some of my faith to get her through the hard time.
 Not only did I not recall the conversation, I must have had plenty of faith right then because I didn’t miss it when she borrowed some of mine.

-I’ve told this story several times and each time heads nod.
+I’ve told this story several times lately and each time, heads nod across the congregation.
 If “borrowing” someone’s faith doesn’t make sense to you, then just skip this point.
 But if it does, then keep it in mind.
 When you find yourself filled with doubts, go find someone filled with faith and “borrow” some of theirs.
 It works.

 That’s what Noah did when he built the ark.
 That’s what Abraham did when he left Ur of the Chaldees.
 That’s what Abraham did when he offered Isaac.
 That’s what Moses did when he marched through the Red Sea on dry ground.
 That’s what David did when he faced Goliath.
 That’s what Joshua did when he marched around Jericho.
 That’s what Daniel did when he was thrown into the lion’s den.
 That’s what Nehemiah did when he built the wall.